Sumon Reza

-Sumon Reza (সুমন রেজা) is a Bangladeshi footballer who plays as a forward.
-He currently plays for Bashundhara Kings in Bangladesh Premier League.
+Sumon Reza (সুমন রেজা) is a Bangladeshi professional footballer who plays as a striker for Bangladesh Premier League club Mohammedan sporting club and the Bangladesh national team.
+He also works in the Bangladesh Air Force.

 Club career

-Air Force FC
+Bangladesh Air Force

-In 2014, Sumon gave trial for Air Force football team in his own college ground.
+In 2014, Sumon gave trial for Bangladesh Air Force football team in his own college ground.
 He got selected and started his professional career as a footballer.
 He also got job as a soldier in Bangladesh Air Force.
 He became popular in inter-services football tournaments.
-He played for Air Force team from 2015 to 2018.
+Even after signing for a professional league club, Sumon is obligated to represent the Bangladesh Air Force in the Independence Cup.

 Uttar Baridhara

 Sumon joined Uttar Baridhara Club in 2015 ahead of second phase of 2015–16 Bangladesh Premier League.
-Jahangir Alam, a Uttar Baridhara club official, scouted Sumon from inter-services tournamen while he was playing for Air Force football team.
-He played 5 matches in his first BPL season, mostly as substitute.
-Uttar Baridhara suffered relegation in that season.
+Jahangir Alam, a Uttar Baridhara club official, scouted Sumon from inter-services tournament while he was playing for Air Force football team.
+He played 5 matches in his first BPL season, mostly as substitute as, Uttar Baridhara were relegated.

-Sumon missed the next season for a long-term injury.
-After recovery, he again signed with Uttar Baridhara to play 2018–19 Bangladesh Championship League and got captaincy of the team.
-He helped Uttar Baridhara to get promotion in BPL scoring 8 goals, which includes a hat-trick.
+Sumon missed the next season due to a long-term injury.
+After recovery, he rejoined Uttar Baridhara to play in the 2018–19 Bangladesh Championship League.
+He also got captaincy of the team and helped them return to the Premier League scoring 8 goals, which includes a hat-trick.